IIITLucknowSWEngg/CSITTeam013/URD.md

 - User Device Capability: NOVA Digital assumes that users' devices (smartphones, tablets, TVs, etc.) are compatible with the platform's technical requirements.
 - User Preferences: The platform assumes that users will engage with personalized content suggestions based on their viewing history and interactions.
 - User Willingness to Subscribe: It is assumed that users are willing to subscribe to access premium content.

+## **User Requirements:**

+1. Content Selection: Users should be able to browse through a large library of movies, TV shows, and original series based on genres, languages, popularity, and personal recommendations.
+They can also search for specific titles using a search bar.

+2. User Profile: Users should be able to create and manage personal profiles with information such as name, email, password, and viewing preferences.
+Each user profile will have its own recommendations, viewing history, and watchlist.

+3. Subscription Management: Users should be able to choose from different subscription plans (e.g., Basic, Standard, Premium) based on their viewing needs.
+They can upgrade, downgrade, or cancel their subscriptions at any time.

+4. Content Playback and Control: Users should be able to start, pause, rewind, fast-forward, and stop videos at any point.
+They can choose different resolutions (SD, HD, 4K) based on their internet speed and device capability.

+5. Multiple User Profiles: The platform should support multiple user profiles under a single subscription plan.
+For example, a family can have different profiles for parents, children, etc., each with personalized recommendations and watch histories.

+6. Offline Viewing: Users should be able to download select content to their devices to watch offline, with the ability to manage downloads and storage space.

+7. Content Recommendations: Based on the user’s watch history, the platform should provide personalized recommendations for movies and TV shows.

+8. Parental Controls: The platform should include parental control options, allowing users to set restrictions on content based on ratings (e.g., blocking R-rated or mature content).

+9. Multi-Device Streaming: Users should be able to stream content across different devices like smartphones, tablets, laptops, and smart TVs.
+The number of simultaneous streams should depend on the subscription plan.

+10. Watchlist: Users should be able to add content to a watchlist to save movies and shows for future viewing.

+11. Resume Watching: Users should have the option to resume watching content from where they left off, even if they switch between devices.

+12. User Ratings and Reviews: Users should be able to rate and review content to help others discover popular or trending shows and movies.

+13. Notification and Alerts: Users should receive notifications about new releases, expiring content, or recommendations based on their preferences.